gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here we see that while `slf4j-api:1.6.5` was *requested*, `slf4j-api:1.6.6` was *selected* due to the conflict resolution.
 We can also see which dependency pulled in the slf4j.

 In this case, we were interested in the `runtime` dependency configuration.
-The default configuration the report uses is 'compile'.
+The default configuration the report uses is `compile`.

 For more information, see the [DependencyInsightReportTask documentation](dsl/org.gradle.api.tasks.diagnostics.DependencyInsightReportTask.html).